rasmusab/bayes.js/README.md

 How to implement a custom Bayesian model
 -----------------------------------------

-In __mcmc.js__ the currently sole sampler is `AmwgSampler`.
-A general purpose MCMC sample that can be used to fit a wide range of models *in theory*.
+In __mcmc.js__ the currently sole sampler is `AmwgSampler`: An adaptive, general purpose MCMC sample that can be used to fit a wide range of models *in theory*.
 In practice `AmwgSampler` can work well as long as there are not too many parameters.
 Here it's hard to specify what is "too many" but generally <10 parameters should be fine but >100 might be too many, but it depends.
 As AmwgSampler is a Gibbs sampler it also becomes crippled when the parameters are correlated.

 Here is how to create an instance of `AmwgSampler` and to produce a number of samples from a model defined by `params` and `log_post`:

 ```JavaScript
 var sampler = new mcmc.AmwgSampler(params, log_post, data);
 var samples = sampler.sample(1000)